 Thousands of people from all around the world have visited Pike County, Kentucky to immerse themselves into some of America’s richest historical locales.
 Pike County is home to most of the significant Hatfield and McCoy feud sites, and as a result of the recent spike in the feud’s popularity, Pikeville/Pike County offers a self-guided tour of these interesting historic locales.

-The Hatfield and McCoy Driving Tour is a self-guided tour that includes all of the sites, both in Kentucky and West Virginia, of the feud.
+The Hatfield and McCoy Driving Tour is a self-guided tour that includes all historic sites, both in Kentucky and West Virginia, of the feud.
 Visitors are provided a Hatfield and McCoy Driving Tour brochure for free, which features step-by-step instructions for finding each feud site that is open to the public.
 An optional Hatfield and McCoy Driving Tour CD is available for purchase below.
 Both items can be found in our visitors’ center store, located in the Hampton Inn on 831 Hambley Blvd, Pikeville.
 The audio CD serves as a tour guide for the feud sites, and offers professional voice talent and music, which spices up the already wonderful tour.